No restrictions are placed on the precise topic of proposed PhD study, except that it must address areas which support the aims of the SSA.

 Process for considering applications

 - The decision whether or not to accept the application for further assessment will be taken by the PhD panel comprising two designated members of the Executive (currently Professor Ann McNeill and Dr Catriona Matheson).
-A shortlist of potentially suitable candidates will be drawn up, and telephone interviews conducted by the panel in June.
-The resulting recommended candidate will be considered by the Executive at the July meeting.
+Invitations for interview will be sent to shortlisted candidates in April.

 Limits of duration of funding

 It is anticipated that PhD Studentship funding will be provided for a maximum of three years six months*, in order not to disadvantage applicants in subsequent years.
 There will be no facility for pro-rata arrangements in the case of part-time students.

 *Requests for extension to four years will be considered by the panel in exceptional circumstances on each case’s own merits.